Eliot-Roxbergh/tillitis_hello/tkey_authentication.md

 #socket should now be here: `/run/user/$UID/tkey-ssh-agent/sock`
 ```

 - In this example, we use the authorized keys path `/etc/ssh/sudo_authorized_keys`.
-Note, any keys listed in this file can be used to gain sudo privileges.
+Note, any keys listed in this file will be used to gain sudo privileges in this example.

 ```bash
 #note: to get the public key from the ssh-agent, type `ssh-add -L`